opensearch-project/documentation-website/_monitoring-plugins/alerting/api.md

 Introduced 1.0
 {: .label .label-purple }

-Per query monitors run the query and check whether the results should trigger any alerts.
-As such, per query monitors can only trigger one alert at a time.
+Per query monitors run the query and check whether or not the results should trigger an alert.
+Per query monitors can only trigger one alert at a time.
 For more information about per query monitors and per bucket monitors, see [Create monitors]({{site.url}}{{site.baseurl}}/monitoring-plugins/alerting/monitors/#create-monitors).

 #### Sample Request